-This easy Red Lentil Stew recipe is the perfect weeknight dinner when you want something healthy, quick, and delicious.
-It's completely vegan, loaded with veggies, and comes together in under 30 minutes.
-Make Instant Pot Lentil Stew or cook it on your stove top, and serve with rice or pasta.
-Top with chili flakes if you want to bring the heat, or leave it as is for the kids.
+This easy Red Lentil Stew is the perfect weeknight dinner when you want something healthy, quick, and delicious.
+Loaded with veggies and made in under 30 minutes, this vegetarian stew recipe can be made in the Instant Pot or on your stove top.

-It's fast, and can be made either in your Instant Pot, or on the stovetop in around about 30 minutes either way, though the Instant Pot will require less babysitting.
-It's good spooned over rice, served with pasta, or eaten on it's own with a bit of crusty bread to sop up the bottom of the bowl.
+It's fast and can be made either in your Instant Pot or on the stovetop (there are instructions for both below!) - it takes around about 30 minutes either way, though the Instant Pot will require less babysitting.
+It's good spooned over rice, served with pasta, or eaten on its own with a bit of crusty bread.

-Best of all, it's customizable.
-I've left the flavours fairly neutral as my big kid is extremely sensitive to spice, but serve my own bowl with a good pinch of red pepper flakes over the top.
+Best of all, this vegetarian stew is customizable.
+I've left the flavors fairly neutral as my big kid is extremely sensitive to spice, but I serve my own bowl with a good pinch of red pepper flakes over the top.

-I've included process shots for making Instant Pot Lentil Stew, but making it on the stove top is also very simple.
-The recipe card at the end of this post includes instructions for both!
+I've included process shots for making both stovetop and Instant Pot Lentil Stew, and the recipe card at the end of this post includes instructions for both!

 To make things easier, you'll want to get all of your chopping, dicing, and shredding out of the way before you start cooking.
 Also give your lentils a good rinse in cold water until the water runs clear.